Tokachi Hitoribocchi Nōen

 Tokachi Hitoribocchi Nōen (十勝ひとりぼっち農園) is a Japanese non-fiction manga series written and illustrated by Yūji Yokoyama.
-It has been serialized in Shogakukan's Weekly Shōnen Sunday since November 2017.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from November 2017 to June 2026.

 Synopsis

-Manga artist Yūji Yokoyama relocated from Tokyo to Tokachi, Hokkaido, following a suggestion by Shogakukan's Weekly Shōnen Sunday editor-in-chief Takenori Ichihara to "make the best curry in Japan".
-Yokoyama has since dedicated himself to establishing a farm in Tokachi, laboring intensively to cultivate vegetables.
-His agricultural endeavors are humorously chronicled in his manga.
+Manga artist Yūji Yokoyama relocated from Tokyo to Tokachi, Hokkaido, after Shogakukan's Weekly Shōnen Sunday editor-in-chief, Takenori Ichihara, suggested he "make the best curry in Japan".
+Yokoyama has since dedicated himself to establishing a farm in Tokachi and working hard to grow vegetables.
+He humorously chronicles his agricultural endeavors in his manga.

 Publication

-Written and illustrated by Yūji Yokoyama, Tokachi Hitoribocchi Nōen began in Shogakukan's Weekly Shōnen Sunday on November 29, 2017.
-Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was released on April 12, 2019.
-As of May 12, 2025, 17 volumes have been released.
+Written and illustrated by Yūji Yokoyama, Tokachi Hitoribocchi Nōen was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from November 29, 2017, to June 17, 2026.
+Shogakukan has collected its chapters into 20 tankōbon volumes, released from April 12, 2019, to August 10, 2026.